vgkids/obtf-2/README.md

 - Search across large periods of time and context
 - Store notes in a format that will be readable in 100 years
 - Provide a simple plugin system to enhance the editor
+- Move screenshots to a place that's out of the way and searchable
-- Present screenshots in a timeline with notes *TODO*
+- Present screenshots in a timeline with notes
 - Collect tasks into a list *TODO*